johnnyy5929/apcsa-freedom-project/blog/entry05.md

 `````

-So, what I did for my freedom project is that I made the track, the car and made it so when you hit the track walls you get kicked back and you have to wait a second to go on.
-I write this code above where you can see this and made it so when you finish the race it tells you that you finish.
+So, what I did for my freedom project is that I made the track, the car, and made it so when you hit the track walls, you get kicked back, and you have to wait a second to go on.
+I wrote the code above, where you can see this, and made it so that when you finish the race, it tells you that you finish.
 ## Sources
 So one of the sources I used was the Learning Logs. [learning log.md](../tool/learning-log.md).
 This is where I compile everything I've learned and explain what I've done, which is updated weekly.
 Second, I used many videos like [Godot video](https://www.bing.com/videos/riverview/relatedvideo?&q=godot&&mid=06E46AEA6253FB5EBB5F06E46AEA6253FB5EBB5F&&FORM=VRDGAR), [Godot video](https://www.bing.com/videos/riverview/relatedvideo?&q=godot&&mid=842503585F8EDF547044842503585F8EDF547044&&FORM=VRDGAR) and [Last one](https://www.bing.com/videos/riverview/relatedvideo?q=godot&&mid=01A5C13D2D83499014DE01A5C13D2D83499014DE&FORM=VCGVRP).
 These videos help with getting an understanding of how to use the app and the ways of making games, also one of the videos shows me how to make a racing game and I watch those video to help me out.

 ## EDP
 EDP or Engineering Design Process is the part of the project you are on.
-I am still on the prototype phase; however, this time I finished the coding part and am now making improvements on my project.
+I am still in the prototype phase; however, this time I finished the coding part and am now making improvements to my project.
 ## skills

 The skills I learned are the same as last time